AbhijayJ/Akamai-DNS-Automation/README.md

 # Akamai-DNS-Automation

 This code uses Akamai APIs to -

 1. Read
 2. Create
 3. Modify
 4. Delete

 DNS records hosted in Akamai.
+Akamai uses EDGE-grid authentication for API authentication which is included in the code.